 Access to the intelligence in nature is our rightful human heritage,.
 However, it’s not often acknowledged in contemporary Western culture.
-For example, pet owners freely admit talking with their dog or cat.
+Except in circumstances that we don’t necessarily acknowledge publicly: pet owners know they communicate heart-to-heart with their dog or cat.
 That’s a start!

 Can we have the same love and bonding with plants and insects?
 To connect with other species, we must release bias and phobias.
 And we must also stop defining the worth of a small creature by human standards, but learn to see its inherent worth.